sanjayankur31/ankursinha.in/content/how-to-request-media-from-fedora-ambassadors.rst

 In the wake of a long thread on the Fedora India mailing list, I've drafted a page that tries to explain the steps to be taken to request Fedora Media from an Ambassador.
-This page hopes to encourage users to use methods other than the free media programme (India is receiving 200 requests per month!).
+This page hopes to encourage users to use methods other than the free-media programme (India is receiving 200 requests per month!).
 It also aims to provide a common work flow to users and Ambassadors.